Jewish exodus from the Muslim world: 1948 Arab–Israeli War

 In 1948, there were approximately 150,000 Jews in Iraq.
 The community was concentrated in Baghdad and Basra.

 A few months before the UN vote on partition of Palestine, Iraq's prime minister Nuri al-Said told British diplomat Douglas Busk that he had nothing against the Iraqi Jews who were a long established and useful community.
 However, if the United Nations solution was not satisfactory, the Arab League might decide on severe measures against the Jews in Arab countries, and he would be unable to resist the proposal.
 In a speech at the General Assembly Hall at Flushing Meadow, New York, on Friday, 28 November 1947, Iraq's Foreign Minister, Fadel Jamall, included the following statement: "Partition imposed against the will of the majority of the people will jeopardize peace and harmony in the Middle East.
 Not only the uprising of the Arabs of Palestine is to be expected, but the masses in the Arab world cannot be restrained.
 The Arab–Jewish relationship in the Arab world will greatly deteriorate.
 There are more Jews in the Arab world outside of Palestine than there are in Palestine.
 In Iraq alone, we have about one hundred and fifty thousand Jews who share with Moslems and Christians all the advantages of political and economic rights.
 Harmony prevails among Moslems, Christians and Jews.
 But any injustice imposed upon the Arabs of Palestine will disturb the harmony among Jews and non-Jews in Iraq; it will breed inter-religious prejudice and hatred."

 On 19 February 1949, al-Said acknowledged the bad treatment that the Jews had been victims of in Iraq during the recent months.
 He warned that unless Israel would behave itself, events might take place concerning the Iraqi Jews.
 Al-Said's threats had no impact at the political level on the fate of the Jews but were widely published in the media.

 In 1948, the country was placed under martial law, and the penalties for Zionism were increased.
 Courts martial were used to intimidate wealthy Jews, Jews were again dismissed from civil service, quotas were placed on university positions, Jewish businesses were boycotted (E. Black, p.
-347) and Shafiq Ades, one of the most important Jewish businessmen in the country (who was non-Zionist) was arrested and publicly hanged for allegedly selling goods to Israel, shocking the community.
+347) and Shafiq Ades, one of the most important Jewish businessmen in the country (who was non-Zionist) was arrested and publicly hanged for allegedly selling goods to Israel.
 The Jewish community's general sentiment was that if a man as well connected and powerful as Ades could be eliminated by the state, other Jews would not be protected any longer.